invent-framework/py2blocks/README.md

 may contain other attributes.
 The available blocks can be found in the `src/blocks` folder of this repository.
 Please see the README.md therein for more information.

+## Pre-defined vs User-defined functions

+Sometimes, for ease of use, guidance and simplicity we will provide pre-defined blocks that represent built-in functionality.
+For example, the builtin `print` function in Python may have a simple, and equivalent, `print` block.

+In addition, users may define their own functions via blocks, and will then have to call these functions via a special `function_call` block.

+For this to work, when py2blocks encounters a function call the following algorithm is used:

+* Is the name of the function in the `builtin` collection of pre-defined blocks?
+* If `True`, use the provided template for that pre-defined block, to render the JSON output that constitutes the blockly object model.
+* If `False`, just create a `function_call` block with the relevant name and arguments slotted into place.
+* That's it!

+We will provide mechanism for third parties to be able to pre-define blocks, in addition to the blocks we provide automatically.